 What's the difference between Cococo, Chocolaterie Bernard Callebaut™, and Callebaut?

 At Cococo Chocolatiers, we love chocolate!
-We are expert confectioners, manufacturers, and retailers of award-winning artisanal chocolates and purveyors of fine cocoa confectionery including Chocolaterie Bernard Callebaut™ products.
+We are expert confectioners, At Cococo Chocolatiers, we are passionate about chocolate — we are expert confectioners, manufacturers and retailers of award-winning artisanal chocolates.
+We also operate under the trade name Chocolaterie Bernard Callebaut™ in Canada.
 Many of our customers are confused about our brand and brands related to it.
 We hope this article clears up the confusion.

 What’s the difference between Chocolaterie Bernard Callebaut™ and Cococo?